config-i1/smooth/README.md

 16. cma - Centred Moving Average.
 This should be based on sma(), but would be available for time series decomposition.
 17. nus - Non-uniform Smoothing.
 The estimation method used in order to update parameters of regression models.
-18. sofa - Survival of the fittest algorithm applied to state-space models.
+18. sofa - Survival of the fittest algorithm applied to state space models.

 Available methods: